-Accounting principles have long held that the cost of retiree benefits should be "accrued" over employees' working lifetime.
+Accounting principles provide that the cost of retiree benefits should be "accrued" over employees' working lifetime.
 For this reason, the Governmental Accounting Standards Board (GASB) issued in 2004 Accounting Standards 43 and 45 for retiree health benefits.
-These standards will apply to all public employers that pay any part of the cost of retiree health benefits for current or future retirees (including early retirees).
+These standards apply to all public employers that pay any part of the cost of retiree health benefits for current or future retirees (including early retirees).